HidayatRivai2020/camunda-7/camunda-modeler/7.21/README.md

   - the process instance starts when the specific condition evaluates to be true
   - the condition can be expressed using expressions or scripting languages supported by Camunda BPM

-### None/End Event
+### None/End Events
 - None End Event
-  - Default end event
+  - Default end events
   - Normal termination point of the process
   - Indicating that the process has successfully completed
-- Message End Event
+- Message End Events
   - Send a specific message when the process reaches its completion
   - Can be used to notify external systems or trigger subsequent processes
 - Signal End Event